barv123/content-based-movie-recommender/README.md

 The benchmark also uses a deterministic definition of user history:

 1. keep positive interactions where `rating >= 4`;
-2. sort by timestamp;
+2. sort them by timestamp;
 3. select the three most recent unique movies.

-This means the same dataset and code produce the same experimental results.
+This means that the same dataset, encoding, implementation, and ranking rules produce reproducible experimental results.

 ---

-# 18. Technology
+# 19. Technology

 The application intentionally uses a minimal technology stack: